MystenLabs/sui/sdk/kms/README.md

 ### API

-#### fromCredentials
+#### fromKeyId

-Create an AWS KMS signer from credentials.
+Create an AWS KMS signer from AWS Key ID and AWS credentials.
 This method initializes the signer with the necessary AWS credentials and region information, allowing it to interact with AWS KMS to perform cryptographic operations.

 ##### Parameters